|A closer look at what rocky Norris voting has meant for Zdeno Chara||10.08.14 at 1:56 am ET|

 Intended to go to the league’s top defenseman each season, the Norris is perhaps the most up-for-interpretation award on which the writers vote.

 Voting, in the eyes of the players and at least this member of the media, is out of control.
 Either more specific criteria should be set for voters or writers shouldn’t determine who wins.
 The Vezina Trophy, for example, is voted on by NHL general managers.
-They mess it up sometimes, too, but general managers are smarter than writers.
+They mess it up sometimes, too, but general managers are (for the most part) smarter than writers.

 “A lot of times, it’s like a political campaign,” Ray Bourque, a five-time Norris-winner in his day, told WEEI.com.